-- Separators: Separators are links, which will be used to separate one zone from another. - Merge zones smaller than: In case that there are many small zones (a typical example would be small pipes located in pumping stations and storage tanks), they will be all merged into the same zone for graphical display instead of creating a separate zone for each of them. - Save zones: The user can decide whether to save the zones to the zone editor or not.
+- Merge zones smaller than: In case that there are many small zones (a typical example would be small pipes located in pumping stations and storage tanks), they will be all merged into the same zone for graphical display instead of creating a separate zone for each of them. - Save zones: The user can decide whether to save the zones to the zone editor or not.
 A zone category should be defined, then it would automatically create all zones named after the category, e.g. Zone_mapping_1.